 Knowing who you are filing a lawsuit against is important.
 When it comes to anesthesia errors, you have to determine whether the hospital or the anesthesiologist directly is liable (or both).
 In the case that the negligent anesthesiologist is an employee of the hospital, then the hospital and the doctor should be sued.
 However, if the anesthesiologist is an independent contractor, you must sue, at the very least, the doctor.
 If equipment failure caused the anesthesia error, then the hospital becomes liable for having faulty equipment.

 Due to the nature of anesthesia, malpractice occurs, generally speaking, while the patient is asleep.
 This means that it is difficult to find out the real reason why the error occurred.
-Here are a few tips to avoid this situations:
+Here are a few tips to avoid this situation:

 Anesthesia negligence typically occurs during surgery.
 After the anesthesiologist sedates the patient, various issues may arise.
 Therefore, you may be unsure if the complications you or a loved one suffered are the result of medical negligence related to anesthesia.
 These cases are challenging because finding evidence is a difficult task.
 In some situations, medical records may not include a full or accurate detailed account in the event of an anesthesia error.
 That’s why it is important to hire an experienced Cleveland anesthesia malpractice lawyer to help you navigate through the chaos.

 Tittle & Perlmuter’s will help you navigate the complex issues involved with these types of cases.
-We understand that medical negligence can cause financial and emotional hardship for families.
+We understand that negligence can cause financial and emotional hardship for families.
 The situation is often very stressful.
 We are a “client-focused” firm.
 We are happy to arrange evening and weekend appointments to fit your schedule and lessen the stress.
 And if you’re not mobile, we’re more than willing to come to you!
 Call today to get started on your case.